Synerty/peek-mobile-theme/docs/peek_screens/home_screen/home_screen.rst

         .peek-home-screen{
         /*
-            Contains the Home Screen looks classes
+            Contains the Home Screen classes
-            Contains the Background looks attributes
-            Home Screen background is unique and different to other screens Cannot use the body tag
         */
             ...

             .home-screen-icon{
             /*
-                Contains the Button looks attributes unique to the Home Screen Buttons responsively wrap
+                Contains the Button attributes unique to the Home Screen Buttons responsively wrap
             */
                 ...